Overview

 described as virtual.

-- Give one hinge question where students must choose the correct angle measurement from four mirror
+- Try one hinge question where you must choose the correct angle measurement from four mirror

 diagrams.

-- Ask students to state three characteristics of a plane-mirror image without looking at notes.
+- Check whether you can state three characteristics of a plane-mirror image without looking at notes.

 - Use a short construction task where they mark the image position of an object in front of a plane